confFair/project/README.md

 ## Prerequisite
 We recommend using [Eclipse, Modeling Tools distribution](https://www.eclipse.org/downloads/packages/release/neon/r/eclipse-modeling-tools).

-## Performing the LTL claims generation.
+## Performing the generation of LTL claims.
 To execute the generation of LTL claims from UML models annotated with the UMLfair profile, please follow the following instruction.

 * Import our project package to your local Eclipse workspace.